biomejs/biome/website/src/content/blog/biome-v1-7.md

 ---
 title: Biome v1.7
-description: Migrate from Prettier and ESLint with one commad!
+description: Migrate from Prettier and ESLint with one command!
 summary: |
   This new version provides an easy path to migrate from ESLint and Prettier.
   As usual, it also comes with new linter rules.